japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 Ultimately, `handleSuccessfulTask` <<maybeFinishTaskSet, attempts to mark the `TaskSet` finished>>.

-NOTE: `handleSuccessfulTask` is used exclusively when `TaskSchedulerImpl` is requested to xref:scheduler:TaskSchedulerImpl.adoc#handleSuccessfulTask[handleSuccessfulTask].
+NOTE: `handleSuccessfulTask` is used exclusively when `TaskSchedulerImpl` is requested to scheduler:TaskSchedulerImpl.md#handleSuccessfulTask[handleSuccessfulTask].

 === [[maybeFinishTaskSet]] Attempting to Mark TaskSet Finished -- `maybeFinishTaskSet` Internal Method